Shtting in the bush

 The Australian Army teaches that a hole should be dug at least 30cm deep as a toilet.
 This makes good sense and is deep enough to stop dingoes digging it up.
 A toilet site should be well away from the camp area and in a place where it is not likely to be tripped over by others.
 And I have to say, please, please do not shit near water ways!

-I always burn paper if possible, bearing in mind fire laws.
-Why?
+I always burn paper if possible, bearing in mind the rules about when you can light fires.
+Why do this?
 Simply because the paper takes the longest time to break down, and if dogs do dig up the hole the paper won't blow everywhere.
 I have seen massive missives on other sites about burning dunny paper, but just use a bit of common sense.
 (As a disgusting aside, dogs dig up the hole to sniff who has been there, and then eat what they find, but they don't like paper!)

 The wet ones serve two purposes.
 The second is to wipe your hands, which is essential for good hygiene.
 The first is to finish the job where the toilet paper might have missed.
 It makes me feel a lot more comfortable doing this and knowing things are really squeaky clean!
 You can either bury this or quietly put the wet ones on the fire when no one is looking (and not cooking).
-They will burn but it takes a bit of time.
+If you light them with the toilet paper, they will take a bit of time.

-Then fill the hole in and tamp it down.
+Then fill the hole in and tamp it down, and maybe move some leaves and twigs over it.

 Please watch this educational video by Jim McNab.
 He reflects my views fairly well in this two part video series.